ooddle

 When to Use These Tools

 Different stress points need different tools.
-The week before, focus on sleep, study spacing, and avoiding all-nighters.
-The night before, do a light review and stop two hours before bed.
-The morning of, eat normally, move briefly, and use breathing to settle.
-During the exam, lean on the brain dump and box breathing if panic rises.
+The week before an exam, focus on sleep consistency, spaced study sessions, and avoiding all-nighters that destroy memory consolidation.
+The night before, do a light review of high-confidence material and stop studying at least two hours before bed.
+The morning of, eat a normal breakfast, move briefly outside, and use breathing to settle the nervous system before you leave the house.

 Building a Daily Practice

 The best exam-day calm is built in the weeks before.
 Students who practice short daily breathing sessions or brief mindfulness check-ins enter exams with a more flexible nervous system.
 They are not less smart than panicked students.
-They are more regulated.
+They are more regulated, and that regulation transfers from quiet bedrooms to crowded testing centers.

 1. Pick one breathing technique and practice it for two minutes every morning.